2adapt/odslocal-api-documentation/README.md

 ```

 IMPORTANT: when using `fetch` the secret UUID can be easily found by the user (looking at the network activity in devtools), so this example is not recommended.
-Since the UUID is a "bearer token", anyone who has it can update the municipal indicators.
-It should be used only to quickly test the API.
+Since the UUID is a "bearer token", anyone who knows it is able to update the municipal indicators.
+So in principle it should be used only to make a simplequickly test the API.